 Making use of a template is obviously the easier and faster route to take when it comes to becoming part of the digital ecosystem, but template designs lack the flexibility that you’d want for your brand.

-On the other hand, a custom design fills in the gaps that a template design might have by giving you more choices in putting unique elements that can help in better reflecting your brand.
+On the other hand, a custom design fills in the gaps that a template design might have by giving you more choices in putting unique elements that can help in better reflect your brand.
 To elaborate further, here are seven ways a custom website design can help your business.